Keyboard shortcuts

 CarRidesharingPreferencesStep

-Generates the preference parameters of traveling by car ridesharing, for each trip, from exogenous values.
+Generates the preference parameters of traveling by car_ridesharing, for each trip, from exogenous values.

 The following parameters are generated:

-• constant: penalty of traveling by car ridesharing, per trip
+• constant: penalty of traveling by car_ridesharing, per trip

-• value of time / alpha: penalty per hour spent traveling by car ridesharing
+• value of time / alpha: penalty per hour spent traveling by car_ridesharing

 The values can be constant over trips or sampled from a specific distribution.